Club Car

 Club Car is an American manufacturer of electric and gas-powered golf carts and small utility vehicles for personal and commercial use.
-Founded in 1958, the company is headquartered in Evans, Georgia and is one of the largest employers in Columbia County.
+Founded in 1958, the company is headquartered in Evans, Georgia, and is one of the largest employers in Columbia County.

 The company was acquired by Platinum Equity in 2021, following its tenure as a business unit in Ingersoll Rand corporation's Industrial Technologies division.

 History

-Club Car was originally founded in 1958 in Houston, Texas, under the name Landreath Machine.
+Club Car was founded in 1958 in Houston, Texas, under the name Landreath Machine.
 In 1962, the company was purchased by entrepreneur Bill Stevens Jr., who relocated the business to Augusta, Georgia, and renamed it Club Car.
 The company has maintained its global headquarters in Augusta since that time.

 In 1978, a group of eight former EZGO executives acquired Club Car, positioning the company as a local competitor in the golf cart manufacturing industry.
 Among the new leadership was William Dolan, a co-founder of EZGO.

 Club Car was acquired by Ingersoll Rand in 1995 and became part of its Infrastructure division.
 Club Car was later merged with Bobcat to form a Compact Vehicles Technology division that expanded the company's offerings into utility and commercial vehicles in addition to golf cars.
 In 2017, Ingersoll Rand purchased GPS Industries which provided fleet management system for Club Car since 2009.

 In 2021, Platinum Equity acquired Club Car from Ingersoll Rand in an all-cash transaction valued at $1.68 billion.

 Nearly a year later, Club Car announced and subsequently completed the acquisition of Garia, a Danish low-speed electric vehicle manufacturer, which included its subsidiary Melex from Poland—marking the company’s first acquisition under Platinum Equity.
 The deal extended the company's reach into street-legal Neighborhood Electric Vehicles (NEVs) and lightweight utility vehicles.

 Over the years, Club Car expanded its operations footprint globally to accommodate growth and demand for vehicles around the world.
 In addition to the global corporate headquarters, the company operates two other Georgia based facilities - a distribution center and a production facility.
 The company also operates facilities in Mielec, Poland and JiaXing, China.

 In June 2025, Craig Scanlon was named President and CEO of Club Car.